-When you move to Scotland, one thing you will be guaranteed is a friendly welcome.
-You can help make that move go as smoothly as possible by taking the time to research beforehand what matters to you most.
+When you move to Scotland, one thing you'll be guaranteed is a friendly welcome.
+You can also help make your move go as smoothly as possible by taking the time to research what matters to you most.

 Priorities are likely to include: finding a home, starting work, opening a bank account, registering with a doctor and researching schools.
-You can find advice on all of these matters and more on the TalentScotland website.
+You can find information on all of these matters and more on Talentscotland.com.

-TalentScotland also provides a handy ‘Moving to Scotland’ checklist, with tips on such things as organising a visa, arranging removals and storage, and making travel plans for any pets.
+TalentScotland can also help with information on organising a visa, arranging removals and storage, and making travel plans for any pets.

 Here is some key information on aspects of life in Scotland:

-Emigrating to Scotland can be a painless process if you take the time to research and prepare for your application.
-There are many ways you can go about emigrating to Scotland and it's important that you choose the correct one for your situation.
+Moving to Scotland can be a painless process if you take the time to research and prepare for your application.
+There are many ways you can go about relocating to Scotland and it's important that you choose the correct one for your situation.
 Can you move to Scotland?
-Find out more about organising visas and the emigration process.

 People living in Scotland can take advantage of a full and diverse range of healthcare, with the National Health Service (NHS) and both private and complementary medicine practices available.